-Year Ended December 31,
+Year E nded D ecember 31,

 2007 2006 2 2005

-(In thou sands)
+(1 In thou sands)

 \$ \$ \$ 114

 \$ 278 \$ 396 \$

 \$ 19,109 \$ 1,943 \$

-- (a) Represents a write-off for failed satellites. - (b) Represents a write-off for settlement of an overdue gateway receivable from an independent gateway operator and for a settlement over territorial coverage. - (C) Represents a write-down of certain first generation product inventory for excess inventory. - (9) As adjusted to reflect issuance of \$135 million principal amount of convertible senior notes due 2028, net of underwriting discounts and estimated expenses of the offering. - (10) Restricted cash is comprised of funds held in escrow by a financial institution to secure our payment obligations related to our contract for the construction of our second-generation satellite constellation.
+(a) Represents a write-off for failed satellites.

+(b) Represents a write-off for settlement of an overdue gateway receivable from an independent gateway operator and for a settlement over territorial coverage.

+(c) Represents a write-down of certain first generation product inventory for excess inventory.

+(9) As adjusted to reflect issuance of \$135 million principal amount of convertible senior notes due 2028, net of underwriting discounts and estimated expenses of the offering.

+(10) Restricted cash is comprised of funds held in escrow by a financial institution to secure our payment obligations related to our contract for the construction of our second-generation satellite constellation and cash or government securities pledged for the exclusive benefit of the holders of the convertible senior notes.
-(b) See Note 5 above.

-RISK FACTORS